mendix/docs/APM/log-tool.md

 CRITICAL messages that are often occuring and make sure the Trap Tool does not store huge amounts of irrelevant data when started.

-***Note.** The [Exclude in Trap Tool] is described further in the chapter for the Trap Tool.*

-***Note.** A message comes from the Mendix system and is the same as the message in the Modeler when changing the log levels.
-The Log Tools, Trap Tool, Statistics Tool and Performance Tool each subscribe to the Mendix message logging.
-All these tools listen to a high level (TRACE) of messages and filter out the messages they need.*

-## Log Tool Options
+## Log Tool options

 The following screenshot shows the Log Tool Options dialog:

 ![](attachments/Log_Tool/Options.png)

-Logging consists of a log node, a level and the logging message itself.
-For the Log Tool to record logging for a specific log node and level, this combination needs to be configured.

 Log nodes are created when the first log message has occurred for this node in Mendix.
-The options _Level for new nodes _determines the initial log level in the Log Tool for these new log nodes.
+The options **Level for new nodes** determines the initial log level in the Log Tool for these new log nodes.

+### Log Tool options, protections tab
 ![](attachments/Log_Tool/Protections.png)

 The **Max messages to store** can limit the amount of records in the database.
 There are two things that can happen when the maximum is reached:

-1. The Log Tool can stop if the checkbox [On max stop?] is checked.
+1. The Log Tool can stop if the checkbox **On max stop?** is checked.
-2. The Log Tool can start removing the oldest records (comparable to a log file that is rolling over).
+2. The Log Tool can start removing the oldest records (comparable to a log file that rotates / is rolling over).

 **Notes:**

 1. *The removal of the oldest records is done by a private thread that only runs when the Log Tool is running.*
 2. *Log Tool counts the messages it writes and counts on start up the messages in the database.
 When the **Max messages to store** + 10% amount is reached, the oldest 10% is deleted.
 This can be deleted in small batches.*
 3. *To handle a load balancing situation only the records per server are counted and removed.*

 The option **Run fixed period of time (seconds)** can be used to predetermine the amount of time a Log tool session runs.

 You can configure the Log Tool to stop if a queue builds up with too many messages.
 This is controlled by a parameter called the **Max Processing Delay (ms)** that measures the delay between the moment the log record is logged in the queue and the moment the log record is processed by the Log Tool.
-If all settings are set to level trace in a high loaded system the **Processing Delay (ms)** counter might go up and the protection will most probably kick in to protect application performance from degrading.
+If all settings are set to level trace in a high loaded system the processing delay might go up and the protection will most probably kick in to protect application performance from degrading.

-You can configure the Log Tool to stop or to fall back to a different level of logging in case the Processing Delay becomes to long.
+You can configure the Log Tool to stop or to fall back to a different level of logging in case the processing delay becomes to long.

+### Save & apply
-When the tool is running you can Save & Propagate the options which means the settings will immediately take effect in the running session.
+When the tool is running you can Save & apply the options which means the settings will immediately take effect in the running session.

 ## Log Tool Levels

 When it connects, the Log Tool reads log levels from the Log tool options to determine what messages are to be logged to the database.
 If the log node of a message that is generated by the Mendix runtime is not found in the options it is added to the options with an initial **Level for new nodes**.
-The log levels are managed with the following dialog:
+The log levels are managed with the following
+dialog:

 ![](attachments/Log_Tool/Levels.png)

 Here you can change individual log nodes inline or set all to **None** or **Info**.
 On opening of the level dialog the levels are synchronized with the levels in log tool memory, because a fall-back can have changed the requested level.

-You can delete configuration records for the situation that the runtime no longer uses a certain log node.
-Since records are automatically created when a message from that node arrives it does not harm the system to delete configuration records.

 Changes to the log level are immediately applied to the Log Tool if it is running.

-Other options can be changed to the running Log Tool by using the **Save & Apply** button.
+***Note** With debug permission a delete button is available to delete nodes.
+When the log tool is used in development or with new releases certain log nodes might no longer be needed.
+You can delete them from the log levels.
+Since records are automatically created when a message from that node arrives it does not harm the system to delete configuration records.*